nodejs/mentorship/README.md

 ### Current Opportunities and Status

-* We are happy to announce our [new opening](https://nodejs.medium.com/node-js-mentorship-initiative-n-api-opportunity-f5e977694631), in partnership with the Node.js N-API working group.
+* We'll update with new opportunities soon.
+Stay tuned
 ### Previous Opportunities

 Find previous openings for mentorship and the initiatives that they helped [here](onboarding_docs/docs/SectionII/previousOpenings.md).